-(a) Gross profit is computed by reducing total revenues by the direct cost of the products sold.

-(b) Net loss per Unit is computed by dividing the limited partners' interest in net loss by the limited partners' weighted average number of Units outstanding.
+- (a) Gross profit is computed by reducing total revenues by the direct cost of the products sold. - (b) Net income (loss) per Unit is computed by dividing the limited partners' interest in net income (loss) by the limited partners' weighted average number of units outstanding.

-(c) EBITDA is defined as operating income plus depreciation and amortization (including the EBITDA of investees).
-EBITDA should not be considered as

-- 14 an alternative to net incom - an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations), but provides additional information for evaluating the Partnership's ability to make the Minimum Quarterly Distribution. - (d) The Partnership's capital expenditures fall generally into three categories: (i) maintenance capital expenditures, which include expenditures for repairs that extend the life of the assets and replacement of property, plant and equipment, (ii) growth capital expenditures, which include expenditures for purchase of new propane tanks and other equipment to facilitate expansion of the Partnership's retail customer base, and (iii) acquisition capital expenditures, which include expenditures related to the acquisition of retail propane operations and the portion of the purchase price allocated to intangibles associated with such acquired businesses. - (e) Information for the Partnership's predecessor, Heritage Holdings, Inc. - (f) Reflects unaudited pro forma information for the Partnership as if the Partnership formation had occurred as of the beginning of the period presented. - ITEM 7.
+- (c) EBITDA is defined as operating income plus depreciation and amortization (including the EBITDA of investees).
+EBITDA should not be considered as an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations), but provides additional information for evaluating the Partnership's ability to make the Minimum Quarterly Distribution. - (d) The Partnership's capital expenditures fall generally into three categories: (i) maintenance capital expenditures of approximately \$2.3 million in fiscal 1997, which include expenditures for repairs that extend the life of the assets and replacement of property, plant and equipment, (ii) growth capital expenditures, which include expenditures for purchases of new propane tanks and other equipment to facilitate expansion of the Partnership's retail customer base, and (iii) acquisition capital expenditures, which include expenditures related to the acquisition of retail propane operations and the portion of the purchase price allocated to intangibles associated with such acquired businesses. - (e) Information for the Partnership's predecessor, Heritage Holdings, Inc. - (f) Reflects unaudited pro forma information for the Partnership as if the Partnership formation had occurred as of the beginning of the period presented. - (g) Partners' Capital is anticipated to decrease to the extent depreciation and amortization exceeds maintenance capital expenditure requirements. - ITEM 7.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.